IreshaRana/Student-performance-analysis/README.md

 - I conducted some data manipulations.
 -   The log-in frequency and session durations data were in a log fie.
 I manilupated the data so that I could get an average per week value for the duration of the semester.
 For this project,
-- A synthetic dataset was generated to closely resemble the original merged dataset.
+- A synthetic dataset was generated.
-  - Similar variables and number of students

 ## Analysis
 The analysis was conducted in the following areas:

+## Data generation and analysis

+- Generate data
+  - Generated a synthetic data  to closely resemble the original merged dataset in terms of variables and student numbers (~480).
+- Explore data
+  - Calculate summary statistics
+- Data manipulation
+  - Adding a grades column
+- Analysis
-- Assessment scores distribution
+  - Assessment scores distribution (visualisation:box-plot)
+  - Program code over grades (visualisation:bar chart)
+  - Enrolment status over grades (visualisation: pie charts)
-- Session duration over final scores
+  - Session duration over final scores (visualisation: scatter plot)
-- Enrolment status vs. final scores
-- Program code vs. grades

-## Tech facts
-Code: Available at xxxx
+Code: Available at xxxx.
-Technologies used: R programming (
+Technologies used: R programming (dplyr, ggplot, shiny)

 ## Conclusions and Recommendations
 The goal of the project was to identify areas of improvement to increase course grades.
 With the insights from this analysis I was able to provide recommendations for the course coordinator, on which areas to improve.